lookitskyle/lookitskyle/_recipes/recipe5.md

 ## Ingredients

-60ml vodka
+* 60ml vodka

-1/2 lime, cut in half
+* 1/2 lime, cut in half

-2 tsp of brown sugar
+* 2 tsp of brown sugar

-50g strawberries, sliced
+* 50g strawberries, sliced

-Crushed ice
+* Crushed ice

 ## Method

-In your glass, muddle the lime and the brown sugar.
+1. In your glass, muddle the lime and the brown sugar.

-Add the strawberries and continue to muddle the mixture.
+2. Add the strawberries and continue to muddle the mixture.

-Add enough crushed ice to fill the glass.
+3. Add enough crushed ice to fill the glass.

-Top with the vodka and enjoy!
+4. Top with the vodka and enjoy!

    Serves: 1

-Preperation time: 5 minutes
+   Preparation time: 5 minutes